BecauseOfProg/api-docs/topics/Authentication.md

 | password | string | user's password |

 **To use authentication in requests that require it, add the `Authorization` header with your token inside.**

+## Get user data by token

+`GET /auth/data`

+Get the data of a user based on his token, to re-authenticate him.
+Retuns a [user object](../resources/User.md#user-object) including permissions and corresponding to the token inside the `Authorization` header.